mui/mui-x/docs/data/data-grid/performance/performance.md

 :::warning
 We do not ship the components above already wrapped with `React.memo` because if you have rows whose cells display custom content not derived from the received props, e.g. selectors, these cells may display outdated information.
-If you define a column with a custom cell renderer where content comes from a [selector](/x/react-data-grid/state/#catalog-of-selectors) that changes more often then the props passed to `GridRow`, the row component should not be memoized.
+If you define a column with a custom cell renderer where content comes from a [selector](/x/react-data-grid/state/#catalog-of-selectors) that changes more often than the props passed to `GridRow`, the row component should not be memoized.
 :::

 ## API